awslabs/duvet/design/witness/decisions.md

 verified cells — "no parallel engine-side verdict computation may exist."
-In executed-coverage mode (`CheckType::ExecutedCoverage`), the engine folds *unverified* diagnostic cells (`engine.rs` — `cell` at 582, `fold_statuses` at
+In executed-coverage mode (`CheckType::ExecutedCoverage`), the engine folds *unverified* diagnostic cells (`engine.rs` — the per-annotation `cell` and its `fold_statuses` OR-fold) to decide which failures reach the
-453) to decide which failures reach the output: a missing-implementation test whose fold says `NotExecuted` is skipped (`engine.rs:668–674`), and an unwitnessed test likewise (`engine.rs:757–767`).
-Those skips feed `QueryStatus` (`engine.rs:823–828`): whether the run passes or fails can turn on a computation that never passes through the verified layer — a verdict-shaped question answered engine-side, which is arguably the parallel computation G2 forbids.
+output: a missing-implementation test whose fold says `NotExecuted` is skipped, and an unwitnessed test likewise.
+Those skips feed `QueryStatus`: whether the run passes or fails can turn on a computation that never passes through the verified layer — a verdict-shaped question answered engine-side, which is arguably the parallel computation G2 forbids.
 The per-entry verdicts themselves are verified (the fold only *withholds*